ADU Builder San Diego

 The California Housing Finance Agency (CalHFA) offers various loan programs to assist homebuyers in achieving their dream of homeownership.
 One such program is the CalHFA Conventional Program, which provides a fixed interest rate for a 30-year term.

 Interest Rate Variability: Interest rates for CalHFA loan programs can vary depending on the specific program and market conditions.
 For example, the CalPLUS Conventional program includes a 3% Zero Interest Program (ZIP) for eligible homebuyers, offering a deferred payment loan with a 0% interest rate for a portion of their down payment or closing costs.
+For personalized rate information based on your specific circumstances, it’s advisable to consult with a CalHFA-approved lender who can provide detailed guidance.

 Regular Rate Updates: It is important to note that interest rates for CalHFA loan programs may change periodically.
 Potential borrowers should consult the CalHFA Rates page for the most up-to-date interest rate information.